rails/rails/guides/source/active_support_core_extensions.md

 ### Conversions

-Extensions to +DateTime+
+Extensions to `DateTime`
 ------------------------

-WARNING: +DateTime+ is not aware of DST rules and so some of these methods have edge cases when a DST change is going on.
-For example +seconds_since_midnight+ might not return the real amount in such a day.
+WARNING: `DateTime` is not aware of DST rules and so some of these methods have edge cases when a DST change is going on.
+For example `seconds_since_midnight` might not return the real amount in such a day.

 ### Calculations

-NOTE: All the following methods are defined in +active_support/core_ext/date_time/calculations.rb+.
+NOTE: All the following methods are defined in `active_support/core_ext/date_time/calculations.rb`.

-The class +DateTime+ is a subclass of +Date+ so by loading +active_support/core_ext/date/calculations.rb+ you inherit these methods and their aliases, except that they will always return datetimes:
+The class `DateTime` is a subclass of `Date` so by loading `active_support/core_ext/date/calculations.rb` you inherit these methods and their aliases, except that they will always return datetimes:

 ```ruby
 yesterday